-The Australian Criminal Intelligence Commission, through its investigative, research and information delivery services, works with law enforcement partners to improve the ability to stop criminals exploiting emerging opportunities and perceived gaps in law enforcement information.
+We employ people from a range of professional disciplines to deliver our investigative, research and information delivery services, and work with national and international partners to to stop criminals exploiting emerging opportunities and perceived gaps in law enforcement information.

-The agency employs people from a range of professional disciplines and is committed to building a diverse workforce and providing a supportive, inclusive and respectful work environment.
+We are committed to building a diverse workforce and providing a supportive inclusive and respectful work environment.

-We welcome people with diverse skills, experiences, perspectives and different backgrounds, and encourage applications from Indigenous Australians, people with disability, people from culturally and linguistically diverse backgrounds and mature-age people.
-Should you require special assistance through any stage of the selection process, please contact the recruitment [at] acic.gov.au (recruitment team).
+We welcome people with different skills, experiences, perspectives and backgrounds, and encourage applications from Indigenous Australians, people with disability, people from culturally and linguistically diverse backgrounds and mature-age people.

-The ACIC is committed to building a diverse workforce to better deliver our investigative, research and information delivery functions and to strengthen our response to crime affecting Australia.
-Workplace diversity in the ACIC means respecting and valuing the skills and experiences that everyone brings to the workplace and creating a workplace environment where everyone feels valued, respected, connected and accepted and is able to fully contribute.
-To reflect this the ACIC has developed a number of strategies and plans to build and develop a workforce that embraces diversity, be it on the basis of gender, age, culture, religion, language or personal circumstances.
-View the Australian Criminal Intelligence Commission’s workplace diversity strategies and plans.
+For us, workplace diversity means respecting and valuing the skills and experiences that everyone brings to the workplace.
+It means creating a workplace environment where everyone feels valued, respected, connected and accepted and is able to fully contribute.
+We have workplace diversity strategies and plans to build and develop a workforce that embraces diversity of gender, age, culture, religion, launguageor personal circumstances.

-Our Reconciliation Action Plan 2018–20 (RAP) outlines specific actions that our agency will take to try to address this imbalance and to foster respectful and productive relationships with Aboriginal and Torres Strait Islander peoples in all aspects of our business.
-The RAP also represents our agency’s commitment to ‘closing the gap’ and reconciliation between Indigenous and non-Indigenous Australians.
+Our Reconciliation Action Plan 2018–20 (RAP) outlines specific actions our agency is taking to address imbalance and foster respectful and productive relationships with Aboriginal and Torres Strait Islander peoples in all aspects of our business.
+The RAP also represents our commitment to ‘closing the gap’ and reconciliation between Indigenous and non-Indigenous Australians.

-Find out how to apply for jobs at the Australian Criminal Intelligence Commission.
+Find out how to apply for jobs with our agency.

-Find our more about the Indigenous Australian Government Development Programme.
+Find out more about the Indigenous Australian Government Development Program.